Let’s build your calendar

 How It Works

 Parent A has 3 days, then Parent B has 3 days, then Parent A has 4 days, then Parent B has 4 days.
 This 14-day cycle repeats, giving each parent exactly 7 overnights per cycle.
+The first week of the cycle has shorter blocks; the second week has longer blocks.
+Two transitions per week, four per cycle.

 Pros